Tobias Lawal: Club career

+On 9 July 2025, Lawal signed a four-year contract with Genk in Belgium.

 International career

 Lawal was born in Austria to a Nigerian father and an Austrian mother.
 Lawal made his debut for the Austria U19 team in September 2018 in a friendly versus Denmark.
 In June 2019, he played for the U20 team in a match against Switzerland.
 In September 2020, he was called up by Gernot Rohr for Nigeria for the friendly matches against Algeria and Tunisia.

+Lawal was first called up to the senior Austria national team in November 2023 for an Euro qualifier against Estonia.
+After several more call-ups as a back-up in the next two seasons, Lawal made his debut on 10 June 2025 in a World Cup qualifier against San Marino.